gbif/hp-template/README.md

 The theme comes with a site navigation and footer and multilingual support.
 There are a set of predefined layouts: `heroImage, page, post, text, documentation, compose`

+## Configuring the site navigation
+The theme comes with a sit navbar that can be configured in `_data/navigation`.
+If you have a multilingual site you should provide one per language following the convention `_data/[locale]/navigation.yml`

+## Configuring the footer
+The theme comes with a sit navbar that can be configured in `_data/footer`.
+If you have a multilingual site you should provide one per language following the convention `_data/[locale]/footer.yml`

+## Multilingual sites
+if you have a multilingual site it is recommended that you add a folder in root for each langauge but the default language.
+Similar in the _posts folder.
+And in the _data folder.
+This will make it easier to navigate.

 ## Layouts

 ### General parameters for layouts